clement-moulin-frier/vivarium/notebooks/tutorials/create_custom_scene_tutorial.md

 ## Adding custom behaviors

 We already have an interesting environment to study with the last scene, but we can improve it a lot by adding custom behaviors depending on the type of the agents.
 For example, we can add a behavior that makes the predators chase the preys, and another one that makes the preys flee from the predators.
-At the same time, all agents would be repulsed by the poison objects, and the preys would be attracted to ressources.
+At the same time, all agents would be repulsed by the poison objects, and the preys would be attracted to resources.

 One of the constraints is that you have to give the same number of behaviors to all agents, but can have them sensing any type of entity.